Haribhajank/Haribhajank/README.md

-## Leadership and Communication Skills

-Throughout my journey, I have developed strong leadership and communication skills, which have proven valuable in managing teams and fostering collaboration.
-I believe in effective communication, active listening, and creating a positive and inclusive work environment.

 ## Connect with me

 If you'd like to collaborate on a project or discuss any opportunities, feel free to reach out to me through the following channels: